Assistance for Hurricane Harvey

 Gather Your Friends – We are looking for Small Groups, Sunday School classes, or any group you are involved in to participate in community work going forward.
 If you have a group of any size interested in helping, email email@example.com.

-The work ahead of us involves not only physical restoration but spiritual restoration as well.
 We are working with the following mission and community partners to invest in local communities affected by Harvey.

 - Attack Poverty (Near Northside Houston) – Attack Poverty is building its ministry to families in the Near Northside through meeting tangible needs in the wake of the hurricane.
 Click here to see an update on their work thus far.
 We will be going to teams to partner with Attack Poverty by repairing homes, praying with homeowners, and assessing the needs of the neighborhood.
 Attack Poverty's long-term goals are to partner with local schools to provide after-school programming and to have a community center that serves the neighborhood.
 This is also a potential partnership opportunity with the Agape Property Repair Team.